Zhiyi-Zhang/PS-Signature-and-EL-PASSO/README.md

 ### 2.3 Build with WebAssembly

-Our library supports the use of [Web Assembly (WASM)](https://webassembly.org/) so that web applications can use the PS Signature and EL PASSO system.
+Our library supports the use of [Web Assembly (WASM)](https://webassembly.org/), which allows our implementation to provide both high efficiency and the ability to be delivered as a web resource
+Therefore, a user do not need to explicitly install EL PASSO software and can directly use EL PASSO with a standard browser.

 To compile with the WASM, you must first follow the instructions from the [WASM's C++ download and install page](https://emscripten.org/docs/getting_started/downloads.html) to get [emsdk](https://emscripten.org/index.html) ready.
-If you don't want to install WASM, you can skip 2.3.1 and directly use the existing files in `wasm-build`
+If you don't want to install WASM, you can skip 2.3.1 and directly go to 2.3.2 and 3 because the complied files have been uploaded to `./wasm-build`.

 #### 2.3.1 Install WASM depenencies and compile EL PASSO WASMs